luaguides

 -- they all have the same score

-Implementing a Stable Sort
+Implementing a stable sort

 Since table.sort itself does not guarantee stability, you need to build it yourself when you need it.
+Two approaches cover the common cases: the decorate-sort-undecorate pattern, which wraps each element with its original index, and a full merge sort, which is naturally stable by construction.

 Decorate-Sort-Undecorate